Al-Atabat Al-Aliyat

-Al-Atabat Al-Aliyat (Arabic: العتبات العالیات lit. sublime thresholds) Al-Atabat Al-Aliyat, which is also known as Al-Atabat Al-Muqaddasa (literally: holy doorsteps) are the shrines of six Shia Imams which are in four cities of Iraq, namely Najaf, Karbala, Kadhimiya and Samarra; and actually the whole of these Imams' shrines (graves) are called Atabat Aliyat.
+Al-Atabat Al-Aliyat (Arabic: العتبات العالیات lit. sublime thresholds), which is also known as Al-Atabat Al-Muqaddasa (literally: holy doorsteps) are the shrines of six Shia Imams which are in four cities of Iraq, namely Najaf, Karbala, Kadhimiya and Samarra; and actually the whole of these Imams' shrines (graves) are called Atabat Aliyat.
 The mentioned cities have significance due to shrines of those six Shia Imams who have been buried there.

 Najaf

 Najaf is a city in central Iraq about 160 km (roughly 100 miles) south of Baghdad.
 Its estimated population in 2013 was 1,000,000 people.

 Najaf (city) is the capital of Najaf Governorate.
-It is widely considered the third holiest city of Shi'a Islam, the Shia world’s spiritual capital and the center of Shi'a political power in Iraq.
+It is widely considered the third holiest city of Shi'a Islam, the Shia world's spiritual capital and the center of Shi'a political power in Iraq.
 Ali ibn Abi Talib's shrine is there as a part of Atabat Aliyat.